 Tech giants face hefty fines under Australia cyber laws

-[SYDNEY] Tech companies could face fines of up to A$10 million (S$10 million) if they fail to hand over customer information or data to Australian police under tough cyber laws unveiled on Tuesday.
+TECH companies could face fines of up to A$10 million (S$9.9 million) if they fail to hand over customer information or data to Australian police under tough cyber laws unveiled on Tuesday.

 The government is updating its communication laws to compel local and international providers to cooperate with law enforcement agencies, saying criminals were using technology, including encryption, to hide their activities.